blippar/webar-sdk-example/README.md

   3. Move the phone slowly left and right while the camera is looking at a textured/patterned surface.
 It should not be shiny, over-bright or low-light.
   4. When the surface is detected, a 3d model 'll appear on the surface.

+## Known Issues
+  1. Anchoring the 3D object gets delayed, if the hand is moved faster during Anchoring(when phone guide animation is displayed).
+  2. Sometimes size of the object changes when looking around the 3D object.